 Routing Option: Monitor Mixes

 Monitor mixes are common in recording sessions and live performances where each musician wants their own dedicated mix.
-If the hardware mixer, audio interface connected to the DAW, or any other system we're using has enough outputs and routing capabilities, we can likely offer multiple different mixes from the available signals within the system.
+Suppose the hardware mixer, audio interface connected to the DAW, or any other system we're using has enough outputs and routing capabilities.
+In that case, we can likely offer multiple different mixes from the available signals within the system.

-For example, we could have a simple 4-piece with a vocalist, guitarist, bassist and drummer, but each member may want their own monitor mix, whether the monitoring is done through foldback speakers, in-ears or standard studio headphones.
+For example, we could have a simple 4-piece with a vocalist, guitarist, bassist and drummer.
+Each member may want their own monitor mix, whether the monitoring is done through foldback speakers, in-ears or standard studio headphones.
 The monitor mixes could look like this (in a relative, qualitative analysis):

 Vocalist monitor mix: